 This philosophy provides agility for our developers by allowing for multiple releases per month, week or day – depending on the project’s demands – whilst still maintaining a strict automated testing and review platform at each stage of the build process.

 Having both development agility and simultaneously – and automatically – ensuring defective builds cannot hit a production server is somewhat of a systems nirvana that is essential to the ever more complicated nature of web application development.

-The infinity loop in above breaks down the 8 stages of the DevOps cycle.
+The infinity loop below breaks down the 8 stages of the DevOps cycle.

 The Plan stage covers everything that happens before the developers start writing code, and it’s where a project manager sets the wheels in motion.
 Requirements and feedback are gathered from stakeholders and customers and used to build a product roadmap to guide future development.
 We track our project roadmap directly in the codebase in GitHub, breaking down projects into user stories with issue, milestones and requirements – these tasks are then used to plan development sprints and allocated among the team.

 After a morning stand-up the developers get to work.
 We use our own build system here that provides us with a base developer toolkit and automatically sets up our default code dependencies and dev environments – automating this process helps to provide consistency both between developers and the codebase.

 If we’re all writing from the same book, collaboration is easier and more efficient and any potential issues are flagged much quicker – this results in fewer failed software builds.

 After a task as been completed, the developer will submit a pull request (share their code) to the shared project repository.
 Another team member, then reviews these changes, and upon approval this pull-request forms part of the new code foundation – the base code now has the completed task as part of it’s foundation.
 This quick review is very effective at identifying issues early on.
 As soon as the pull request is approved, several automated tasks kick in which build the software and run a series of end-to-end, fully integrated unit tests that check for build failures, errors or any code regressions.